Family Owned & Operated Since 2015

 Advantages of Modern Textiles

-No Sustained Flame: Unlike wool, which can emit dense smoke and carbon monoxide when ignited, some modern textiles are designed not to sustain flames.
-This feature reduces the risk of inhaling harmful gases during a fire.
+4. No Sustained Flames: Unlike wool, which can emit smoke and carbon monoxide when ignited, some new fabrics are engineered not to sustain flames, mitigating the risk of inhaling harmful gases.

 Limitations of Wool Blankets